Pakpak Bharat Regency: Religion

 In Pakpak Bharat Regency, Christianity is the religion with the majority of the population, followed by adherents of the Islam religion which also has a large population.
+There are a total of 189 places of worship (111 churches (98 Protestant and 13 Catholic)), and 78 mosques.

 residents of Pakpak Bharat Regency who are Protestant Christians are members of the Church GKPPD.